stephengold/Maud/README.md

 ### Views and models in the Editor Screen

-At startup, the Editor Screen displays a "scene" view of a single model:
+At startup, the Editor Screen displays a "scene" view of a single 3-D model:
 Jaime, from the jme3-testdata library.

 ![screenshot](figures/fig01.png "Editor Screen at startup")

-A scene view consists of a 3-D render of a loaded model, possibly with a background, a 3D cursor, a supporting platform, and/or overlaid visualizations.
+A scene view consists of a 3-D render of a loaded model, possibly with a background, a 3-D cursor, a supporting platform, and/or overlaid visualizations.
-Visualization can include axes, a bounding box, physics objects, and/or a skeleton.
-If you load and play an animation in a scene view, you'll see the model's bones move, rather like it would in a game.
+Visualization can include axes, a bounding box, a mesh vertex, physics objects, and/or a skeleton.
+If you load and play an animation in a scene view, you'll see the model's bones move, rather like they would in a game.

 When the mouse cursor is in a scene view, you can use the "A" and "D" keys to rotate the model left and right.
-(This won't alter the model itself, only its orientation in scene views.)
+(This won't alter the model itself, only its orientation in the view.)

 The Editor Screen can also display "score" views of loaded animations.
 A score view is a schematic, like a musical score, with bones arranged vertically and time (indicated by a gnomon) progressing from left to right.

-While Maud can only edit one model at a time, the Editor Screen can split in half to display two different models.
+While Maud can only edit one model at a time, the Editor Screen can split in half to display 2 different models.
 (This is useful when retargeting animations from one model to another.)
 The model being edited is called the "target" model.
 The other model is called the "source" model.

 ### Views modes of the Editor Screen

-The Editor Screen operates in three "view modes", namely:
+The Editor Screen operates in 3 "view modes", namely:
 "Scene Mode", "Score Mode", and "Hybrid Mode".
 You can select a view mode using the "View -> Mode" submenu or use the backtick ("`") keyboard shortcut to cycle through these modes.